irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Generating_AI_Content.md

 ## SECTION 4: SUMMARY

-During this block of instruction, we covered the following:
+During this learning experience, we covered the following:

 1. Introduction to AI content generation tools.
 2. Detailed analysis of generating text, visual, and code content.